What is the MDR?

 What Are the Most Important Changes?

 The new MDR presents a significant development in device regulation.
-Some of the main changes affecting manufacturers are highlighted below, but this list is not exhaustive.- Product scope expansion to include products that do not have a medical purpose
+Some of the main changes affecting manufacturers are highlighted below, but this list is not exhaustive.

 - Enhanced roles of economic operators to include manufacturer, authorised representative, distributor, and importer.